Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Results

 From these results it appears that a higher number of training samples with cheaper fidelities improves the predictive capabilities of the MFML and o-MFML models.
 One possible reason for this could be that the use of larger data at the cheaper fidelities results in more information about the overall multifidelity structure being included into the MFML models.

-In addition to the fixed scaling factors across fidelities, two special cases of scaling factors were introduced in section \ref{scalingfac} based on the QC compute time of each fidelity.
-These were denoted by $\theta_{f-1}^f$ and $\theta_f^F$ as explained in section \ref{scalingfac} in detail.
+In addition to the fixed scaling factors across fidelities, two special cases of scaling factors were introduced in \nameref{scalingfac} based on the QC compute time of each fidelity.
+These were denoted by $\theta_{f-1}^f$ and $\theta_f^F$ as explained in \nameref{scalingfac} in detail.
 Learning curves were generated for both MFML and o-MFML models for both these cases.
-The results are shown in Fig.~\ref{fig_ratio_based_LC} for both scaling factor cases with various baseline fidelities.
+The results are shown in Figures \ref{fig_ffm1_LC} and \ref{fig_target_fidelity_ratio} for both scaling factor cases with various baseline fidelities.
 The single fidelity KRR learning curves is also depicted for reference.

-Fig.~\ref{fig_ffm1_LC} depicts the results for $\theta_{f-1}^f$ with the left pane for MFML and right pane for o-MFML.
-As explained in section \ref{scalingfac}, these scaling factors are based on the ratio of QC-compute times of subsequent fidelities.
+Figure \ref{fig_ffm1_LC} depicts the results for $\theta_{f-1}^f$ with the left pane for MFML and right pane for o-MFML.
+As explained in \nameref{scalingfac}, these scaling factors are based on the ratio of QC-compute times of subsequent fidelities.
 Between some fidelities - namely between TZVP and SVP, and between 631G and 321G - this scaling was observed to be $1$.
 It is anticipated that these fidelities will not significantly improve the MFML models since there is very little additional information that is being added to the model.
-Indeed, as seen in Fig.~\ref{fig_ffm1_LC}, the multifidelity model built with SVP baseline does not provide any improvement over the single fidelity KRR.
+Indeed, as seen in Figure \ref{fig_ffm1_LC}, the multifidelity model built with SVP baseline does not provide any improvement over the single fidelity KRR.
 This is due to the fact that the number of training samples at both fidelities are nearly identical, only different by 1 sample, due to the scaling factor.
 This same observation can be made for the learning curves with 321G as baseline fidelity.
 With 631G and STO3G baselines, however, one observes improvement of the MFML and o-MFML models.
-With the STO3G baseline, MFML and o-MFML reach an error of $10^3$~$\rm cm^{-1}$ with roughly 500 training samples at TZVP.
+With the STO3G baseline, MFML and o-MFML reach an RMAE of 0.03 with roughly 500 training samples at TZVP.